 St. Fin Barre's Cathedral

 St. Fin Barre's Cathedral stands on the site where the city of Cork was founded in the 7th century.
-A five-minute walk from the Tourist Office on Grand Parade, the cathedral features splendid stained glass windows, marble mosaics and rich sculptures.
+The cathedral features splendid stained glass windows, marble mosaics and rich sculptures.

 Situated near the heart of Cork, St. Fin Barre’s Cathedral is the most recent ecclesiastical site located where the saint is believed to have founded his monastic school in the 7th century.